gubasas/MRRC_Framework/README.md

-make analysis   # main α-variation pipeline make cmb        # CMB consistency test (report + plot) make scan       # PII/secrets scan (best-effort)
+make analysis   # main α-variation pipeline make cmb        # CMB consistency test (report + plot) make scan       # PII/secrets scan (best-effort) make ca         # CA toy (mode-locked + drive + expansion) make ca-legacy  # CA with legacy pay-to-maintain behavior make ca-drive   # CA with active drive only (no expansion)
 ```

+Note on simulations: The CA is a visualization aid.
+It separates “maintenance” vs “chargeable change” costs and lets you toggle weak-field coupling, drive, and expansion.
+It is not a physical simulation of MRRC dynamics; parameters (e.g., weak-field flips) are visually exaggerated to make effects apparent.

 CI artifacts:
 - On push to `main`, GitHub Actions uploads `mrrc_alpha_variation_report.txt` and `mrrc_alpha_variation_analysis.png` to the workflow run artifacts.